Leadership

 She earned an American Culinary Federation Silver medal for Healthy Cuisine, has authored numerous articles for professional and trade journals, including a module of the ADA (now AND) Labeling Certification Course, and has presented programs at the Society for Foodservice Management, the Academy of Nutrition and Dietetics, Foodservice Director magazine Menu Directions, Field to Plate-France, the National Restaurant Association and the CIA Greystone World of Healthy Flavors conferences.
 Deanne is a Culinary Institute of America Fellow, was a member of the Academy of Nutrition and Dietetics Sustainable Food Systems Roundtable and Task Force on Menu Labeling, Past-Chair of the Academy of Nutrition and Dietetics Nominating Committee, member of the Academy Diversity Committee, Past-Chair of Dietitians in Business & Communications and 2022-23 Treasurer of the Academy of Nutrition & Dietetics; co-chair of the CIA Healthy Menus R&D Collaborative and is serving as a WELL Nourishment concept advisor.
 She also serves on the Advisory Board to the Dean of the School of Education, Health and Society at Miami University.
 She was awarded a WELL Community Award in 2021 and the Dietitians in Business & Communications Outstanding Leader in 2022.

-Sherene Chou, MS, RDN is an award-winning dietitian and chef focused on building a more equitable and sustainable food system through the intersection of plant-based nutrition, culinary medicine, and health equity.
+Sherene Chou, MS, RDN is an award-winning dietitian and chef focused on building a more equitable and sustainable food system through the intersection of culinary nutrition and health equity.
 She works with national brands and institutions to build innovative programs for more accessible and culturally inclusive nutrition education.
-In 2020, she co-founded Food + Planet, an initiative to empower health professionals to transform the food system and in 2023 developed the first Blue Foods As Medicine cookbook.
-She’s worked in many types of teaching kitchens: pop-up farmers market programs, L.A.
-Kitchen, a community-based teaching kitchen, and at USC Keck School of Medicine.
-She has served as chair for the Academy of Nutrition and Dietetics Vegetarian Nutrition Practice Group, former nutrition advisor for the Plant Based Foods Association, and currently serves on Padilla’s DE+I Collective.
+Her work is rooted in community empowerment spending a decade working directly on community health, food recovery and local food justice.
+In 2020, she co-founded Food + Planet, an initiative to empower health professionals to transform the food system educating over 10K dietitians and built programs with Monterey Bay Aquarium Seafood Watch, American Heart Association’s Food EDU and created the first Blue Foods As Medicine Cookbook.
+She co-developed the Culinary Medicine course at Keck USC School of Medicine, the Certificate of Training on Sustainable Food Systems for the Academy of Nutrition, and was featured as one of Today’s Dietitian‘s 10 RDs Making a Difference in 2019.
 Her work has been featured in the New York Times, Today’s Dietitian, and British Vogue.
-Learn more about her work @eatsustainablefoods (Instagram)
+Outside of work, you’ll find her planning the next family trip to Taipei with her husband and sons.

-Sian Cotton, PhD, is a licensed clinical psychologist, founding director of the Osher Center for Integrative Health and the Turner Farm Foundation Chair at the University of Cincinnati College of Medicine.
-A Professor in the Departments of Family and Community Medicine and Pediatrics, Dr. Cotton has an active research lab with ongoing clinical studies focusing primarily on mindfulness-based interventions and integrative medicine practice-based research.
-She is currently the Vice-Chair of the Academic Consortium of Integrative Medicine and Health, a group of 75 leading academic institutions and thought leaders.
+Sian Cotton, PhD, founding director of the Osher Center for Integrative Health and the Turner Farm Foundation Chair at the University of Cincinnati College of Medicine, is a licensed clinical psychologist.
+A Professor in the Department of Family and Community Medicine and Division Director for Integrative Medicine, Dr. Cotton has an active research lab with ongoing clinical studies focusing primarily on mindfulness-based interventions and integrative medicine practice-based research.
+She is currently the Chair of the Board of Directors for the Academic Consortium of Integrative Medicine and Health, a group of over 85 leading academic health centers and served as 1 of 8 Congress Co-Presidents for the 2nd World Congress on Integrative Medicine in Rome September 2023.
 Dr. Cotton is often invited to speak with community organizations and businesses, healthcare audiences, and academics about mind-body medicine for stress reduction, and preventive and wellness-based approaches to healthcare.

-Paul DelleRose, B.Ed., CHE, is a Chef and Professor of Culinary Arts at The Culinary Institute of America (CIA).
-A passionate and enthusiastic educator, Paul teaches varied courses to students in the institute’s degree program.
+Prior to this role, Paul was a Chef and Professor of Culinary Arts at The Culinary Institute of America (CIA), where he taught for 17 years.
+A passionate and enthusiastic educator, he designed and led a variety of courses in the CIA’s degree programs.

-Paul is a 1994 CIA graduate and returned to his alma mater as a faculty member in 2007.
-Before that, he was consulting executive chef for Cornerstone USA.
-His professional experience also includes serving as executive chef for the Doubletree Hotel and Hilton in Tarrytown, NY and as executive chef and partner at Civile’s Venice on the Hudson.
+A 1994 graduate of the CIA, Paul returned to his alma mater as a faculty member in 2007.
+Before that, he was Consulting Executive Chef for Cornerstone USA.
+His career also includes leadership as Executive Chef for the DoubleTree Hotel and Hilton in Tarrytown, NY, and as Executive Chef and Partner at Civile’s Venice on the Hudson.

-Paul also helped develop the curriculum and taught two cohorts of a joint pilot study with the CIA and Harvard T.H.
+Paul helped develop the curriculum and taught two cohorts in a joint pilot study between the CIA and the Harvard T.H.
 Chan School of Public Health.
-The study involved a multi-dimensional approach to training consumers to eat better through healthy cooking techniques and lifestyle modifications.
-Paul is a regular presenter at the Healthy Kitchens Healthy Lives CME issuing conference sponsored by the Harvard school of Public Health and the CIA.
+The program focused on training consumers to make healthier food choices through cooking techniques and lifestyle modifications.
+He is also a regular presenter at the Healthy Kitchens, Healthy Lives CME conference, co-sponsored by Harvard and the CIA.

-A Certified Hospitality Educator (CHE), Paul holds a bachelor’s degree education from Empire State College of the State University of New York.
-He also studied at the Windows on the World Wine School.
+A Certified Hospitality Educator (CHE), Paul holds a bachelor’s degree in education from Empire State College, State University of New York, and has also studied at the Windows on the World Wine School.

 Kofi D. Essel, MD, MPH, FAAP, is the inaugural Food as Medicine Program Director at Elevance Health.
 As a core member of the Health Outcomes Organization team, he works to coordinate with the broader social impact strategy, health equity, and medical policy initiatives throughout the enterprise.
 He leads efforts in designing innovative approaches to address diet related chronic diseases and social risk using novel food interventions.